 For example, a small air purifier may only cover 100 sq. ft. of space while a larger unit could handle 700 sq. ft. or more.

-The most popular air purifiers come equipped with a HEPA filtration system because it traps up to 99.97% of airborne contaminants as small as o.3 microns inside a physical filter.
+The most popular air purifiers come equipped with a HEPA filtration system because it traps up to 99.97% of airborne contaminants as small as 0.3 microns inside a physical filter.
+In our article on what are HEPA filters made of, we explain how this filter consists of thousands of interwoven fibers that work in various ways to trap pollutants as they pass through the material.

 The second favorite type of air purifier uses ionization to remove harmful particles from the air as opposed to a physical filter.